go-nv/goenv/docs/reference/COMMANDS.md

 **Subcommands:**

-- `goenv tools install` - Install a tool for the current Go version
+- `goenv tools install` - Install a tool for the current or all Go versions
+- `goenv tools uninstall` - Uninstall a tool from the current or all Go versions
-- `goenv tools list` - List installed tools for the current version
+- `goenv tools list` - List installed tools for the current or all versions
 - `goenv tools update` - Update installed tools to latest versions
+- `goenv tools outdated` - Show which tools need updating across all versions
+- `goenv tools status` - View tool consistency across all Go versions
 - `goenv tools sync` - Copy tools from one version to another
 - `goenv tools default` - Manage automatic tool installation